 outi.rantasuo@savonlinna.fi

-The next application will be held in January 2021.
 Grants can be applied for by individuals, working groups or collectives.
-Grants are applied for in the online grant service using an electronic form.
+Grants can be applied for between 1 and 31 January 2024.
+Apply for a grant in the online service

 More information